t-doc-org/common/docs/install.md

 ## Install

 - Install the [required packages](#requirements).
-- The `t-doc-common` package will be installed automatically when [starting the local server](edit.md#edit-documents).
+- Everything else will be installed automatically when [starting the local server](edit.md#edit-documents).

 ## Upgrade